logoBack to App page

 2. In the Filtering criteria section, it’s possible to specify if the field should have the same settings as for Columns.
 You can also set custom settings.
 Choose the relevant options from the drop-down list.

-1. In the Filtering criteria section, under Criteria permissions, choose the Include or Exclude tab.
+3. In the Filtering criteria section, under Criteria visibility, choose the Can access or Can’t access tab.

 Note

-• To make the criteria visible on Requests page, use the Include tab and provide entities which can see value.
+• To make the criteria visible on Requests page, use the Can access tab and provide entities which can see value.

-• To make the criteria hidden on Requests page, use the Exclude tab and select entities which can’t see value.
+• To make the criteria hidden on Requests page, use the Can’t access tab and select entities which can’t see value.
 As a result, the app automatically displays criteria to all the Jira instance users except the selected entities.

 Result